Sisters of St Joseph of Lochinvar

-We live close to people in mutual service, offering and
+We live close to people in mutual service, offering and receiving compassion, challenge and hope as we walk together in the ordinariness of daily life.

-(Constitutions, A Future and a Hope p 11).
+Constitutions, A Future and a Hope 2000

 The first Sisters of St Joseph served the poor primarily through the ministry of Christian education in parish schools and support of families.
 Today, though ministry in schools has lessened, our Sisters continue to be educators in faith and supporters of family and parish life as well as promoters of lay participation and leadership in the Church.

-Over the years these ministries have included counselling, pastoral planning and parish pastoral associates as well as chaplaincy positions in hospitals, prisons, universities and Catholic Care.
+Over the years, these ministries have included counselling, pastoral planning and parish pastoral associates as well as chaplaincy positions in hospitals, prisons, universities and Catholic Care.

-They contribute to parish life in a variety of ways; helping the St Vincent de Paul Societies and other charities that care for the disadvantaged, and generally being good neighbours in the wider community.
+They contribute to parish life in a variety of ways: helping the St Vincent de Paul Societies and other charities that care for the disadvantaged, and generally being good neighbours in the wider community.

 These ministries call for compassion, a listening ear, a non-judgemental approach and the recognition that in serving among God’s people whose life experiences challenge and enrich us, we too are transformed.

-The Sisters continue to serve in collaboration with others who have the same desire “to empower those who have few choices to claim their dignity and to assume responsibility for their own lives.”
+The Sisters continue to serve in collaboration with others who have the same desire to empower those who have few choices to claim their dignity and to assume responsibility for their own lives.

 Sisters serve in St Joseph’s House of Hospitality in Newcastle, a soup kitchen in Port Macquarie, Zara’s House Refugee Women and Children’s Centre at Jesmond and Mums’ Cottage in Holmesville offering companionship, guidance, education and assistance to all members of the family unit.